freenas/freenas-docs/userguide/zfsprimer.rst

   <http://blog.delphix.com/matt/2014/06/06/zfs-stripe-width/>`_
   for details.

-These resources can also help you determine the RAID configuration best suited to your storage needs:
+These resources can also help determine the RAID configuration best suited to your storage needs:

 * `Getting the Most out of ZFS Pools
   <https://forums.freenas.org/index.php?threads/getting-the-most-out-of-zfs-pools.16/>`_